- Breast Cancer Slideshow

 Because of these limitations, experts believe that screening with MRI is impractical for women who do not have an elevated risk of developing breast cancer.
 However, its benefits appear to outweigh its limitations in certain high-risk populations.

 The American Cancer Society recommends that women at high risk for breast cancer (greater than 20% lifetime risk) should get an MRI and a mammogram every year.
 Women at moderately increased risk (15% to 20% lifetime risk) should talk with their doctors about the benefits and limitations of adding MRI screening.

-Women at high risk for developing breast cancer include those who:
+Women at high risk for developing breast cancer include those who

 Women with significant risk factors may want to discuss their screening program with their physician to better determine whether MRI may be useful in their own case.

-It is important to note that MRI should not be considered a substitute for regular mammography, and mammography is the only screening tool for which a reduction in mortality (death rate) from breast cancer has been proved.
+It is important to note that MRI should not be considered a substitute for regular mammography, and mammography is the only screening tool for which a reduction in mortality (death rate) from breast cancer has been proven.

 Breast self-examination and breast examinations by a doctor